Market Design for Capacity Sharing in Networks: Agent allocation algorithm

 Furthermore, since the augmented value function $ \barV_l(\ball)$ satisfies monotonicity and gross substitutes conditions, we can compute the set $J_l = \arg\max_{J \subseteq \M \setminus \bl} \phil(\ball \cup J) - \phil(\ball)$ by iteratively adding agents not in $\bl$ into $J_l$ greedily according to their marginal contribution to the value of the function $\phi_l(\bl)$ (\cite{gul1999walrasian}).
-In this step, we do not re-computed the represented agent group or the augmented trip value function every time we add a agent $\hat{j}$ to $\bl$.
-Instead, we only need to compare $\hat{j}$ with $\lambda_l$ and the marginal change of $\phi_l(|\hlbar|)$ to determine if the representative agent group needs to include $\hat{j}$ (Lines 13-29).
+In this step, we do not re-compute the represented agent coalition or the augmented trip value function every time we add an agent $\hat{j}$ to $\bl$.
+Instead, we only need to compare $\hat{j}$ with $\lambda_l$ and the marginal change of $\phi_l(|\hlbar|)$ to determine if the representative agent coalition needs to include $\hat{j}$ (Lines 13-29).
+In Lines 30-38, if there exists at least one slot $\hat{l} \in \L$ with $J_{\hat{l}} \neq \emptyset$, then we choose one such slot $\hat{l}$, and re-assign agents in coalition $J_{\hat{l}}$ to the current assignment $\hat{l}$.
+We increase the utility $\um$ for the re-assigned agents $\m \in J_{\hat{l}}$ by a small number $\epsilon>0$.
+As $u_m$ increases for each $m \in M$, the algorithm eventually terminates in finite time when $J_l = \emptyset$ for all $l \in L$.
+The algorithm returns the representative agent coalition of each slot $\left(\hlbar\right)_{l \in L}$ (Line 39).
+From Lemma \ref{lemma:kc}, we know that $\left(\hlbar\right)_{l \in L}$ is a Walrasian equilibrium good allocation in the auxiliary economy.
+Then, following from Lemma \ref{lemma:integer}, the corresponding trip organization vector is given by \eqref{eq:construct}.